 Our first priority was evaluating the business goals and needs from key stakeholders.
 Individual interviews with each were held, followed by a brainstorming session between the UX, content, and user testing departments.
 This session helped us identify assumptions that the UX team would work to conclude.

 Assumed user goals

-For our first testing session, we wanted to evaluate how well actual user goals aligned with business goals and assumptions.
-The first exercise was having each participant sort a list of forty-eight goals into different priority levels.
+For our first testing session, we wanted to evaluate how well the user needs aligned with business goals and assumptions.
+The first exercise had each participant sort a list of forty-eight goals into four different priority groups.
 Twelve participants were in-person for moderated testing and another thirty completed this as a card sorting exercise, online and unmoderated.

 Build your experience